all the recent on stefano ianne

 Six pieces based on binaural tones

 Ten albums all in just ten files

-Stefano Ianne is a composer, multi-instrumentalist, inventor and music therapist, who has 14 albums in his career.
+Stefano Ianne is a composer, multi-instrumentalist, inventor and music therapist, who has 18 albums in his career.
 Author of various soundtracks and TV commercials, He is one of the most original composer in the european music scene.
-His music can be heard normally in various TV and radio, such as RAI International and Radio RAI.
+His music can be heard normally in various TV and radio, such as SKY, RAI International and Radio RAI.
 He's the author of Acqua Panna spot TV, featuring Carlo Cracco.
-The versatility of his music has allowed him to join international collaborations: Trilok Gurtu, Mario Marzi, Emanuele Arciuli, Antonella Ruggiero, Nick Beggs, Ricky Portera, Terl Bryant, Rolf Hind, Romano Mussolini, Irio De Paula, Ettore Lombardi, Arthur Miles, Placido Salamone, UTGandhi, John De Leo, Aram Ghasemy, Simone d'Eusanio, Liam McKahey.
+The versatility of his music has allowed him to join international collaborations: Trilok Gurtu, Mario Marzi, Terl Bryant, Teo Ciavarella, Emanuele Arciuli, Antonella Ruggiero, Nick Beggs, Ricky Portera, Rolf Hind, Romano Mussolini, Bruno Farinelli, Irio De Paula, Ettore Lombardi, Arthur Miles, UTGandhi, John De Leo, Aram Ghasemy, Simone d'Eusanio, Andrea Ferrario, Fabrizio Datteri, Liam McKahey.
 His symphonic works are processed by Valter Sivilotti with whom he started since a long time a musical partnership rich of creativeness.

 He invented Midifly, a musical instrument with a new approach in neurorehabilitation.

 Stefano Ianne is endorser of MRK Guitars and OLLO Audio